acacereswright/acacereswright.github.io/index.markdown

 **Featured Work**

 * A. Caceres-Wright, N. Udhayasankar, G. Bunn, S. Shuster, K. Joseph.
 "Explicit Stance Detection in the Political Domain: A New Concept and Associated Dataset".
-To appear in the proceedings of the [17th International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS)](https://sbp-brims.org/2024/), September 18-20, 2024.
+Published at [17th International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS)](https://sbp-brims.org/2024/), September 18-20, 2024.
 * A. Caceres-Wright, G. Bunn, S. Shuster, K. Joseph.
 "Who supports Bernie?
 Analyzing identity and ideological variation of Bernie supporters on Twitter".
 Extended Abstract and poster presented at the [10th International Conference on Computational Social Science (IC2S2)](https://ic2s2-2024.org/), July 17-20, 2024.

 ## Education